elcicd/el-CICD-docs/README.md

 **DO NOT CHANGE UPSTREAM DEPLOYMENT CONFIGURATION OR SOURCE CODE.**

-Any other changes on the Release Deployment Branch, as with all Deployment Branches, are ignored, and will make creating a proper hotfix branch more difficult.
-Applying changes to one or more Release Deployment Branches, simply redeploy the release into production, and the system is smart enough to figure out which microservices have changed and only redeploy those unless otherwise requested.
+Any other changes on the Release Deployment Branches, as with all Deployment Branches, are ignored, and will make creating a proper hotfix branch more difficult.
+When applying changes to one or more Release Deployment Branches, simply redeploy the release into production, and the system is smart enough to figure out which microservices have changed and only redeploy those unless otherwise requested.

 ![Figure 6: Release Version Deployment Branch](images/release-version-branch.png)

 **Figure 6**

-_1. Development Branch of project_
+1. _Development Branch of project_

-_2. **deployment-qa-8d7dh3g** Deployment Branch with one Deployment Patch_
+1. _**deployment-qa-8d7dh3g** Deployment Branch with one Deployment Patch_

-_3. **deployment-stg-8d7dh3g** Deployment Branch with one Deployment Patch_
+1. _**deployment-stg-8d7dh3g** Deployment Branch with one Deployment Patch_

-_4. Release Candidate Tag **1.0.0-8d7dh3g** at the HEAD of the Stg Deployment Branch_
+1. _Release Candidate Tag **1.0.0-8d7dh3g** at the HEAD of the Stg Deployment Branch_

-_5. Release Version Deployment Branch **v1.0.0-8d7dh3g** created when a Release Candidate is deployed to Prod._
+1. _Release Version Deployment Branch **v1.0.0-8d7dh3g** created when a Release Candidate is deployed to Prod._

 Note that even though subsequent changes have been committed to the **deployment-stg-8d7dh3g** Deployment Branch after being tagged as a Release Candidate, the Release Deployment Branch is created at the commit where the tag was created.